Skip to content

 What’s on the menu?

-Lighter lunches are available and we serve hot food from 12 noon-2.30pm.
-There’s a range of gluten and dairy-free food available, and soya or oat milk for hot drinks.
-If you bring your own re-usable cup, you can take advantage of a 25p discount on your hot beverage and why not bring a water bottle to fill up for your walk.
+Out hot food is served between from 12 noon-3.00pm.
+There’s a range of gluten and dairy-free food available, and drink alternatives (soya or oat) for hot drinks.
+If you bring your own re-usable cup, you can take advantage of a 25p discount on your hot beverage.

 Children's choices